Terra-Flux/PolyRL/REPRODUCE.md

 > **NOTE:** All necessities for rollout is also included in the trainer image, but it is recommended to use a separate container for rollout.

+Python modules are installed in a virtual environment, enter venv by `source /opt/venv/bin/activate`.

 #### Local environment

 See [INSTALL.md](INSTALL.md) to install from source.